 The Parade Participantscustomize your float

-The history of the National Puerto Rican Day Parade is one of cultural awareness, resilience, pride, unity, and education, rooted in the spirit of activism, freedom and justice.
-We are proud that this legacy remains alive and strong today, 60 years after the Parade’s founders first marched in New York City, in 1958.
-We welcome groups interested in participating in the 60th Anniversary celebration to form contingents and submit a participant application form so that all can lend their voices to celebrating our culture and heritage while collectively shining a light on the issues and challenges that are impacting Puerto Rico and our people.
-This is an opportunity to act in solidarity and speak with a unified voice, while celebrating our community’s achievements and contributions to our global society.
+The history of the National Puerto Rican Day Parade is one of cultural awareness, resilience, pride, unity, and education, rooted in the spirit of activism, freedom, and justice.
+We are proud that this legacy remains alive and strong today, 61 years after the Parade’s founders first marched in New York City, in 1958.
+We welcome groups interested in participating in the 61st Anniversary celebration to form contingents and submit a participant application form so that all can lend their voices to celebrating our culture and heritage while collectively shining a light on the issues and challenges that are impacting Puerto Rico and our people.
+This is an opportunity to act in solidarity and speak with a unified voice while celebrating our community’s achievements and contributions to our global society.

-We are looking forward to your participation in the 60th Annual National Puerto Rican Day Parade.
-We are no longer accepting applications.
+We are looking forward to your participation in the 61st Annual National Puerto Rican Day Parade.

 Dimensions: 8′ x 26′ x 12′